DutchJaFO/ThingyDex/ThingyDexer.WASM/wwwroot/sample-data/Welcome.md

 					  do we really want to know ?

 ## Acknowledgements
-Inspired by the skirmish game Verrotwood and a discussion on the OnTableTop Discord
+Inspired by the skirmish game Verrotwood and a discussion with @ewokkebab on the OnTableTop Discord

+\#HoW \#BestHouse

+All hail the Squirrel Lord